CSE210-NinjaProgrammers/CSE210-05/README.md

 ```
 You can also run the program from an IDE like Visual Studio Code.
 Start your IDE and open the project folder.
 Select the main module inside the hunter folder and click the "run" icon.

+## Starting the Game
+---
+Player One- Press any key from (W, S, A and D keys) to show snake.
+Player Two- Press any key from (I, K, J and L keys) to show snake.

+## Points
+---
+Each player start with 3 points, everytime an opponent head colides with a part of your tail, you loose one point.
+Samething applies to the other player.
+If both
+players colide head to head, it GAME OVER for both players.
+Once a player loses all it points, it GAME OVER and the other player wins.

 ## Project Structure
 ---
 The project files and folders are organized as follows: